-If as we discussed in this post you are segmenting your prospects into different ‘buckets’ based on their needs, goals and desires when they opt-in to your product launch email list, you have a wonderful opportunity to send highly personalised email messages to those people that allow you to ‘enter the conversation going on inside their head’ as we discussed here.
+If as we discussed in this post you are segmenting your prospects into different ‘buckets’ based on their needs, goals and desires when they opt-in to your product launch email list, you have a wonderful opportunity to boost your product launch’s response by sending highly personalised email messages to those people that allow you to ‘enter the conversation going on inside their head’ as we discussed here.

 And being able to enter that conversation allows you to significantly increase your conversions because you can more closely target what you say to what your prospects’ really want.